Xilinx/Vitis-AI-Tutorials/README.md

 After seven rounds of ``compress`` and ``finetune`` two output files are generated from the three input files (``float.caffemodel``,  [solver.prototxt](files/pruning/alexnetBNnoLRN/solver.prototxt) and [train_val.prototxt](files/pruning/alexnetBNnoLRN/train_val.prototxt)).
 The output files are ``transformed.caffemodel`` and  [final.prototxt](files/pruning/alexnetBNnoLRN/regular_rate_0.7/final.prototxt).
 These become the input files to the next quantization process.

-The compressed AlexNet now has ~87% less operations and ~70% less weights than the original baseline CNN, as reported in the [logfile_compress7_alexnetBNnoLRN.txt](files/pruning/alexnetBNnoLRN/rpt/logfile_compress7_alexnetBNnoLRN.txt).
+The compressed AlexNet now has ~87% less operations and ~70% less weights than the original baseline CNN, as reported in the ``logfile_compress7_alexnetBNnoLRN.txt``.

-After the last ``finetune`` step, the estimated top-1 average prediction accuracy is  ~95%, as reported in the  [logfile_finetune7_alexnetBNnoLRN.txt](files/pruning/alexnetBNnoLRN/rpt/logfile_finetune7_alexnetBNnoLRN.txt) log file.
+After the last ``finetune`` step, the estimated top-1 average prediction accuracy is  ~95%, as reported in the  ``logfile_finetune7_alexnetBNnoLRN.txt`` log file.
 In this case, the top-1 accuracy is measured on the validation dataset.
 To measure the effective top-1 average accuracy on the DPU at run time, you need to quantize the CNN you just pruned.

-The log files of each pruning step are stored in the [rpt](files/pruning/alexnetBNnoLRN/rpt/) folder for your reference.

-In conclusion, as reported in [logfile_stat_alexnetBNnoLRN_original.txt](files/pruning/alexnetBNnoLRN/rpt/logfile_alexnetBNnoLRN_original.txt), the original baseline floating point CNN model has the following complexity:
+In conclusion, as reported in ``logfile_stat_alexnetBNnoLRN_original.txt``, the original baseline floating point CNN model has the following complexity:
  ```
  ... net_counter.cpp:114] Total operations: 2153918368
  ... net_counter.cpp:115] Total params:        3764995
  ```
-whereas, as reported in [logfile_stat_alexnetBNnoLRN_pruned.txt](files/pruning/alexnetBNnoLRN/rpt/logfile_alexnetBNnoLRN_pruned.txt), the pruned CNN has:
+whereas, as reported in ``logfile_stat_alexnetBNnoLRN_pruned.txt``, the pruned CNN has:
  ```
  ... net_counter.cpp:114] Total operations: 641045830
  ... net_counter.cpp:115] Total params:        482197